diggedypomme/KindleTimeMachine/README.md

 7. Choose the desired clock face from the available options.
 8. Enjoy the new clock face on your Kindle!

-## Contributing

-Contributions to KindleTimeMachine are welcome!
-If you have any ideas, bug fixes, or feature enhancements, please submit a pull request.
-Make sure to follow the existing code style and provide detailed information about your changes.

 ## Acknowledgements

-- Special thanks to the open-source community for their contributions and support.

 ## Contact